muritane/agent-theory/README.md

 This framework is intended as:

-- a conceptual synthesis of constraints on bounded agents,
+- a structural synthesis of constraints on bounded agents,
-- a vocabulary for discussing irreversibility, interfaces, and loss,
+- a vocabulary for reasoning about irreversibility, interfaces, and loss,
-- a basis for future formalization or domain-specific instantiation.
+- a basis for later formalization or domain-specific instantiation.

 It is **not**:
 - a learning theory,
 - an optimization framework,
+- a predictive behavioral model,
-- a complete theory of rationality,
+- a theory of rationality,
-- a predictive model of behavior,
 - or a normative prescription.

-No claims of necessity, sufficiency, or completeness are made beyond the stated assumptions.
+No claims of optimality, necessity, or sufficiency are made beyond the stated assumptions.

 ---

 ## 2. Assumptions

-We assume agents embedded in physical or institutional environments characterized by:
+We consider agents embedded in environments characterized by:

 1. **Bounded cognition**
    - finite representational capacity,
    - finite precision,
    - finite attention and computation.

-2. **Irreversible action**
+2. **Irreversible dynamics**
-   - realized actions eliminate alternative futures,
+   - actions destroy alternative futures,
-   - some failures cannot be undone locally.
+   - some failures cannot be undone locally,
+   - time cannot be reversed.

-3. **Finite feedback**
+3. **Finite and delayed feedback**
-   - feedback is delayed, noisy, and lossy,
+   - feedback is lossy and noisy,
-   - correction may arrive after irreversible commitments.
+   - corrective information may arrive after commitments.

-4. **Interface-constrained action**
+4. **Interface-constrained action and redesign**
-   - agents can act, communicate, and redesign only through available interfaces.
+   - agents act, sense, coordinate, and modify themselves only through available interfaces,
+   - interfaces impose latency, bandwidth, and precision limits.

-These assumptions are not universal; relaxing them may invalidate parts of the framework.
+Relaxing these assumptions may invalidate parts of the framework.

 ---